gildas-lormeau/SingleFile/faq.md

 # FAQ

+## What does SingleFile do?
+SingleFile is a browser extension designed to help users save web pages as complete, self-contained files.
+The extension's primary function is to capture an entire web page, including its HTML, CSS, JavaScript, images, and other resources, and package them into a single HTML file.

 ## I am a web archivist, is it ok to use SingleFile to archive content?
 No, SingleFile is not a tool used by professionals to archive content on the Web, especially in the academic field.
 Professionals prefer to rely on tools based on the [WARC specification](https://iipc.github.io/warc-specifications/) instead.